pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.6.8 =

+Changed: On the "Describe participant groups" page, added a notes field to each question category (about each group's status, ability, expectations, and feelings).

 = 1.6.7 =